-The last couple of years have been really rough on the aviation industry through the pandemic and lots of general turmoil.
-So, I don't think there's one big challenge, but we are at an inflection point in the industry where we can take the opportunity to respond and move forward on a number of important topics such as sustainability, diversity, accessibility, and equity.
-Now is the time to pick these themes up and let them expand and explode across the industry.
+The last couple of years have been really rough on the aviation industry.

+So, I don't think there's one big challenge, but we are at an inflection point in the industry where we can take the opportunity to respond and move forward ona bunch of important topics such as sustainability, diversity, accessibility, and equity.

+Now is the time we can pick these themes up and let them expand and explode across the industry.